 Figure 5: Steady state meridional cross section of (upper panels) zonal flow (in m/s), (lower panels) Eulerian-mean overturning circulation (in Sv)

-- Effects of subgrid-scale parameterization - The structure of zonal flow dependent on ocean depth relates to horizontal variation of density field.
-The density variation seems to influence the structure of meridional overturning circulation at low latitudes, but does not at midlatitudes and high latitudes.
+- The structure of zonal flow dependent on ocean depth relates to horizontal variation of density field. - The density variation seems to influence the structure of meridional overturning circulation at low latitudes, but does not at midlatitudes and high latitudes.